Frenchrose/alx-low_level_programming/README.md

-This readme contains c variables
+This readme contains 0x02 functions